jubatus/website/source/en/tutorial/classifier_ruby.rst

     |             | | "bottom" | | "skirt"      |            |                |            |                |
     +-------------+------------+----------------+------------+----------------+------------+----------------+

     Array<String, Datum> contains the Datum and its label.
-In this sample, the label demonstrates the class name each Datum belongs to.
-Each Datum stores the data in key-value pairs, which is the format readable by Jubatus.
+In this sample, the label means the name of class which each Datum belongs to.
+Each Datum stores the data in key-value pairs, which is readable format for Jubatus.
 The key can be recognized as the feature vector.
-Inside the Datum, there are 3 kinds of key-value lists, string_values, num_values and binary_values.
-For example, the "hair", "top", "bottom" values are in string format, While the "height"'s value is in numeric format.
+Inside the Datum, there are three kinds of key-value lists, string_values, num_values and binary_values.
+For example, the "hair", "top" and "bottom" values are in string format, While the "height" value is in numeric format.
 Therefore, they are stored sepeately inside each Datum.

 3. Model training (update learning model)
-    We train our learning model by using the method train() at Line 23, with the data generated in step.2 above.
+    We update our learning model by using the method train() at Line 23, with the data generated in step.2 above.

 4. Prepare the prediction data
     Different from training data, prediction data does not contain its "lable", and it is only stored in the Datum unit (Line 25-29).

 5. Data prediction
     By inputting test_data Array generated in step.4 into the classify() method (Line 31), the prediction result will be stored in the result Array (Line 31.
-The prediction result contains label and score means the confidence of each label (Line 35).
+The result contains "label" and "score". "score" means the confidence of each "label" (Line 35).

 ------------------------------------
 Run the sample program